braboj/tutorial-python/tut_ssl/turotial.md

 # Digital Security Tutorial

-## I. Secure Communication
+## Secure Communication
-Digital communication is the usually a process of sending and receiving data over public infrastructures like the Internet.
+Digital communication is the process of sending and receiving data over public infrastructures like the Internet.
 The majority of the early protocols send data in plaintext, like HTTP or SMTP.
 With time it was realized that more secure ways of transferring data were needed by addressing